HsiangHung/Machine_Learning_Note/Statistical_Test/KS_test/README.md

-[[S. Massa]][Kolmogorov Smirnov Test & Power of Tests] provides very good explanation about the application of KS test.
+Massa provides very good explanation about the application of KS test in her lecture [[S. Massa]][Kolmogorov Smirnov Test & Power of Tests].